mvdh7/pytzer/docs/modules/cfdicts.md

 <hr />

-# Modify an existing cfdict
+# How cfdicts work

-To modify an existing **cfdict** it is necessary to understand how they are used within **pytzer**, as follows.
+To modify an existing **cfdict**, or create a new one, it is first necessary to understand how they are used within **pytzer**, as follows.
 A basic understanding of the workings of the Pitzer model is assumed.

 A **cfdict** is an object of the class `CfDict` as defined within **pytzer.cfdicts**.
 From the initalisation function we can see that it contains the following fields: